For every country in the world, the COVID-19 pandemic will continue to be very challenging for some time.

 - Staff washing hands in strict accordance with CDC and Australian Government Department of Health regulations prior to picking, packing and delivery of items to our shipping partner, Australia Post.

-- No public access to all products and product storage areas.
+- No public access to product storage areas.

 While we have no control over best practice procedures while orders are in transit to their destinations, we do have total confidence that each of our trading partners are being equally vigilant in initiating, exercising and maintaining procedures to minimise the spread of COVID-19.